jaunario/SiRiUS/README.md

 ### Schema Builder
   The Schema Builder allows a user to design a schema for running ORYZA for different purposes.
 A schema is a set of configurations needed to run ORYZA.
 This includes the Area of Interest (AOI), and the target period covered.
 It organizes schemas so that files are easier to retrieve.
-It is best to create a UI for this to avoid changing the modules.
+It is best to create a UI for this to avoid changing the modules for every run.

 ### Controller - Worker
-  The Controller executes the schema created by the schema builder.
-For powerful computers, the controller will be able to run parallel instances of ORYZA via workers.
+  The Controller manages the execution of a schema and delegates simulation runs to workers.
+A worker is basically a clone of ORYZA, copied in a different folder.
+The ORYZA executable, originally, can only be called/run once; but if you create a copy of the executable file in a different folder together with input files, a user will be able to run another instance at the same time and essentially double the efficiency.
+For powerful computers, the controller will be able to run more than 2 parallel instances of ORYZA by setting NWORKERS parameter to at least 3.

   Progress monitoring may be possible in the controller, but it may not be necessary for small to medium-scale runs.

 ### Plotter
-  The Plotter turns the tables created by ORYZA into maps.
+  The Plotter turns tables created by ORYZA into maps.
 Some basic options will be available to visualize the results right away.

 ### Input Formatter
   The Input Formatter rewrites input files, such as soil and weather, to a format that ORYZA can recognize and use.
-It is somewhat independent from the other components, so that formatting can be done in advance if needed.
+It is independent from the other components so that formatting can be done in advance if needed.